 However, some UBC electronic resource licenses restrict the making or dissemination of copies and limit fair dealing rights.
 Therefore, if a UBC digital license only grants specific, limited usage rights, and the Fair Dealing Requirements give more generous usage rights, the more limited terms of the UBC electronic resource licenses apply.
 You can view the terms of the license associated with particular electronic resources at UBC’s License Information page or contact firstname.lastname@example.org for assistance to confirm whether the terms of the UBC electronic resource license allow this posting.

 Please note that when considering the distribution of lecture slides, there is an important distinction between posting the slides to a publicly accessible website, and posting the slides to a website that is restricted to students enrolled in your course.
-Connect, UBC’s learning management system, is a password protected, secure website that is restricted to and accessible only by UBC students, and each student’s access is limited to the courses they are registered in.
+UBC’s learning management systems (e.g. Canvas, Entrada, Connect, MEDICOL) are password protected, secure websites that are restricted to and accessible only by UBC students, and each student’s access is limited to the courses they are registered in.
 By contrast, most privately owned websites (e.g. YouTube) are publicly accessible, in the sense that anyone may visit it, not just your students.
-Posting lecture slides containing third party owned copyrighted works to Connect is different and far less risky (from a copyright perspective), than posting the same slides on a publicly accessible website.
+Posting lecture slides containing third party owned copyrighted works to a UBC learning management system is different and far less risky (from a copyright perspective), than posting the same slides on a publicly accessible website.

 You may record a lecture, either as a video-recording or “voice-over PowerPoint,” and post the recording of the lecture onto UBC’s secure learning management system for your students to access.
 If the lecture contains images of third party owned copyrighted material, the use of that material must comply with copyright law.